grimme-lab/qc2-teaching/doc/intro.rst

 To get started with ``vim`` open a new terminal (type ``<alt>-<F2>`` for the quicklaunch menu, than type ``konsole`` or search for it in the menu) and type ``vimtutor``.
-This will launch an instance of ``vim`` with an extensive introduction into using it, follow the instructions until you feel confident navigating and editing files with ``vim``.
+This will launch an instance of ``vim`` with an extensive introduction for using it, follow the instructions until you feel confident navigating and editing files with ``vim``.